Quantifying Information Extraction using Generalized Quantum Measurements: Observational entropy with generalized measurements: Bounds on extracted information

-as the corresponding volume of a macrostate ($\I$ denotes the identity matrix).
-Looking at Eqs.~\eqref{eq:defp} and~\eqref{eq:defV} we can view the vector of coarse-grainings as a single coarse-graining with vector-labeled elements $\bC\equiv(\C_1,\dots,\C_n)\equiv\{\PO_\bi\}$.
-The original definition is obtained by considering coarse-grainings made of projective superoperators $\C=\{\P_i(\bullet)\P_i\}$~\footnote{By $\C=\{\P_i(\bullet)\P_i\}$ we mean that $\C=\{\PO_i\}$, where $\PO_i(\hat{X})=\P_i\hat{X}\P_i$ for an operator $\hat{X}$.}.
-Therefore, each projective coarse-graining is lifted into its superoperator form and we will use these two notations interchangably ($\C=\{\P_i\}=\{\P_i(\bullet)\P_i\}$).
+as the corresponding volume of a macrostate ($\I$ being the identity matrix).
+From Eqs.~\eqref{eq:defp} and~\eqref{eq:defV}, we view the vector of coarse-grainings as a single coarse-graining with vector-labeled elements $\bC\equiv(\C_1,\dots,\C_n)\equiv\{\PO_\bi\}$.
+The original definition is obtained by considering coarse-grainings made of projective superoperators\footnote{By $\C=\{\P_i(\bullet)\P_i\}$ we mean that $\C=\{\PO_i\}$, where $\PO_i(\hat{X})=\P_i\hat{X}\P_i$ for an operator $\hat{X}$.} $\C=\{\P_i(\bullet)\P_i\}$.
+Therefore, each projective coarse-graining is lifted into its superoperator form and we will use these two notations interchangeably ($\C=\{\P_i\}=\{\P_i(\bullet)\P_i\}$).
 See Table~\ref{tab:typesofmeasurements} for the overview of different types of measurements and their corresponding coarse-grainings.